HISTORY OF KING HEROD: WHY WAS HE CALLED GREAT

 While this seems an unlikely question to ask a client king of the great Roman Empire, they were not asking in a complete vacuum.
-The Roman historian Suetonius, who lived in the 1st century, had written:
+During the century around Jesus’ birth, there had been hints.

 “There had spread over all the East an old and established belief, that it was fated at the time for men coming from Judea to rule the world.”

 The Roman senator and historian Tacitus, who lived at the same time, wrote:

 “There was a firm persuasion that at this very time the east was to grow powerful and rulers coming from Judea were to acquire a universal empire.”

 The Jewish-Roman historian Flavius Josephus writes in his Jewish Wars that the Jews believed that: